1629lyk/Employee-Attrition-Prediction/readme.md

 4. **Ensemble Method**:
    - Weighted combination of Logistic Regression and SVM.
    - Strength: Enhances predictive accuracy by leveraging strengths of individual models.

----

-## Contributing

-Contributions to improve the pipeline, add more models, or enhance interpretability are welcome!
-Please feel free to open issues or submit pull requests.

----